-List is a list of strings, atoms, integers or floating point numbers.
+List is a list of strings, atoms, integers, floating point numbers or non-integer rationals.
 Succeeds if Atom can be unified with the concatenated elements of List.
 Equivalent to atomic_list_concat(List, ", Atom).

 atomic_list_concat(+List, +Separator, -Atom)

 [commons]

 Creates an atom just like atomic_list_concat/2, but inserts Separator between each pair of inputs.
 For example: